 When you’re brainstorming different ways to market your coffee shop, be sure to include the various marketing channels you’ll use.
 Creating an Instagram account for your coffee shop is a great way to promote new products or announce deals going on in store.
 You may also implement email marketing efforts to send out exclusive offers or incentives to bring customers into your shop.
 There is a plethora of channels to think about that resonate with a specific audience, so consider your customer demographic before committing to a channel.

 After you have your ideas developed, craft a simple marketing calendar using a spreadsheet and list out the marketing initiatives and campaigns you want to complete each month.
 Your marketing calendar should be a working document that you are constantly reassessing and improving.
 You can use customer analytics to evaluate coffee trends and create additional marketing campaigns to better target your audience.

 Many new business owners focus on finding new customers.
 But when you create a marketing plan for your coffee shop, you also need to think about how to retain the customers that have already walked through your door.

 Customer retention both saves you money and can make you more money.
 It’s been touted that acquiring a new customer is seven times more expensive than keeping a current one.
-And according to research by Bain & Company, increasing customer retention rates by 5 percent can increase profits by anywhere from 25 to 95 percent.
+And according to research by Bain & Company in the US, increasing customer retention rates by 5 percent can increase profits by anywhere from 25 to 95 percent.

 After you have created a marketing plan for your coffee shop, it’s important to remain flexible.
 Consumer trends change and new opportunities surface as you manage your coffee shop.